srestha25boe10126-glitch/digital-literacy-project/README.md

 # Task 4: Professional Email & Etiquette Guide
-Task Overview - As a Student Digital Ambassador, I have developed resources to guide my peers in professional online interactions.
+Task Overview - I have developed resources to guide my peers in professional online interactions.
 This task focuses on applying high standards of email etiquette and establishing clear boundaries for responsible social media use.

 Folder Contents
 Email Drafts: A document containing two professionally structured emails: